mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/nibbles/index.md

 ### Stabilizing the shell

-Usually I would use SSH to stabilize the shell, but for some reason SSH gives an extremely limited shell, so I'll use a simple one-liner:
+Usually I would use SSH to stabilize the shell, but for some reason SSH gives an extremely limited shell, so I'll use this one-liner to stabilize a bit the shell by spawning a tty:

 ```sh
 script "/dev/null" -qc "/bin/bash"